paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 Subsec. (j)(1).
 Pub.
 L. 117–167, § 10312(f)(2)(H)(i), added par.
 (1) and struck out former par.
 (1) which read as follows: “the term ‘advanced-technology’ includes advanced technical activities such as the modernization, miniaturization, integration, and computerization of electronic, hydraulic, pneumatic, laser, nuclear, chemical, telecommunication, fiber optic, robotic, and other technological applications to enhance productivity improvements in manufacturing, communication, transportation, commercial, and similar economic and national security activities;”.

 Subsec. (j)(4).
 Pub.
-L. 117–167, § 10312(f)(2)(H)(ii), which directed substitution of “other entities” for “separate bachelor-degree- granting institutions”, was executd by making the substitution for “separate bachelor-degree-granting institutions” to reflect the probable intent of Congress.
+L. 117–167, § 10312(f)(2)(H)(ii), which directed substitution of “other entities” for “separate bachelor-degree- granting institutions”, was executed by making the substitution for “separate bachelor-degree-granting institutions” to reflect the probable intent of Congress.

 Subsec. (j)(7).
 Pub.
 L. 117–167, § 10312(f)(2)(H)(iii), (iv), redesignated par.
 (8) as (7) and struck out former par.
 (7) which read as follows: “the term ‘local educational agency’ has the meaning given such term in [section 2891(12) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2891/12&num=0&edition=prelim).”